-Despite the transformations of recent decades due to high levels of rural-urban migration the importance of kinship relations in daily life are still observed.
-Many left the village for education, job opportunities, marriages.
-However, there is high levels of movement back and forth between cities and the village which is made possible by a 3 times daily flights from Miri to Bario and by a 431 km on long winding logging road.
+Despite the transformations of recent decades due to high levels of rural-urban migration, the importance of kinship relations in daily life is still observed.
+Many left the village for education, job opportunities and marriages.
+However, there are high levels of movement back and forth between cities and the village which is made possible by three daily flights from Miri to Bario and by a 431 km on long winding logging road.
 These are important means to transport necessities which may not be readily available in the Highlands.
-It is also connected to many villages across the border to East Kalimantan - strong crossborder kinship relations that go back hundreds of years (Bala, 2001).
+It is also connected to many villages across the border to East Kalimantan - strong cross -border kinship relations that go back hundreds of years (Bala, 2001).